 Faculty Associate, Center for Positive Organizations

-Bishara teaches and researches in the areas of business law and ethics.
-His research focuses on human capital law and policy, as well as corporate governance and corruption as a constraint on business activity, international legal reform and business ethics in the developing world with a focus on the Middle East, and covenants not to compete as an obstacle to employee mobility and knowledge transfer.
-Bishara’s recent writing examines the evolving role of the corporation, corruption as a human rights issue, corporate corruption in the executive suite, and noncompete agreement enforcement variations across the United States.
-His current noncompete research addresses issues related to highly skilled labor mobility, including CEO contracts, and along with several coauthors he is completing a significant study of the U.S. labor force’s experience with noncompetition agreements.
+Norm Bishara’s research interests include the areas of corporate governance and corruption as a constraint on business activity, international legal reform and business ethics in the developing world with a focus on the Middle East, and covenants not to compete as an obstacle to employee mobility and knowledge transfer.
+His academic field research includes a position as the principal researcher and project consultant with the Lebanese Transparency Association (LTA) in Beirut, an affiliate of Transparency International, where he coauthored the first Lebanese Code of Corporate Governance.
+Professor Bishara’s recent research is focused on corporate governance in the Middle East to circumvent a business ethics glass ceiling, the evolving role of the corporation and the employee relationship to Benefit Corporations and B Corps, corruption as a human rights issue, corporate corruption in the executive suite, and noncompete agreement enforcement variations across the United States and the implications for highly skilled labor mobility, including CEO contracts.

 Professor Bishara is a staff editor in the American Business Law Journal and a recent past president of the Employment Law Section of the Academy of Legal Studies in Business.
 He has also previously taught Business Enterprises at Michigan State University College of Law and worked with the United Nations Development Programme-RBEC.
 While in private practice in New York State he represented a diverse group of corporate and individual clients in corporate, insurance, and commercial litigation matters.
 He is a past chairperson of the Alumni Board of the Gerald R. Ford School of Public Policy at the University of Michigan and a former Social Enterprise Research Fellow with the William Davidson Institute.
 During the 2016-17 academic year he was a Visiting Professor at IESE Business School in Barcelona, Spain.